 Arduino technologies have the advantage of offering a complete solution, including:

-In addition to these advantages, Arduino boards like the widely employed Arduino Mega 2560 Revision 3 Microcontroller Board are low in cost.
-Based on Microchip’s Atmel ATmega2560 8-bit microcontroller (MCU), the Mega 2560 is designed for complex projects.
-With 54 digital I/O pins, 16 analog inputs and a larger space for your sketch it is the recommended board for 3D printers and robotics projects.
-This allows custom parts to be produced inexpensively.
+In addition to these advantages, Arduino boards, such as the widely employed Arduino Uno and Arduino Mega Microcontroller Boards, are low in cost.
 At a conservative estimate, manufacturing a device made with Arduino Technologies can often cost under a tenth of those manufactured under traditional proprietary standards.
-For example, ALICE, a project that claims to be developing the first open source robotic exoskeleton, expects to sell its products for under $1,000, while a comparable product produced by a proprietary company costs approximately eighty times as much.
+For example, ALICE, a project reported to be the first open source robotic exoskeleton, costs under $1,000, while a comparable product produced by a proprietary company costs approximately eighty times as much.
 Even allowing for cost overruns, this price difference makes Arduino-based prosthetics affordable for those with low incomes or for war-ravaged developing countries.
 Just as importantly, the financial barriers for contributing to development have been significantly lowered.

 Given these advantages, no one should be surprised that Arduino-based prosthetics and devices for human augmentation are being produced at all levels of experience and expertise.
 At the simplest level, hobbyist sites offer prosthetic pen-holders and sensors for heat and touch, while a Kickstarter project was recently funded to produce a kit from which students can affordably build a robotic exoskeleton.
 Similarly, the Arduino main site mentions an assistive exoskeleton arm build from a windshield wiper motor and controlled by an Arduino board that cost approximately $100 to build.
 Other such projects can be found on Instructables.com, a site on which teachers post lesson plans and class projects, as well as Hackaday.io, a site for DIYers.
 Such projects would have been unimaginable a decade ago before Arduino technologies had proved themselves.

 At a commercial level, Arduino-based devices are even more sophisticated.
 Besides the expected prosthetics for amputated limbs and the development of exoskeletons, efforts are branching out in more exotic directions.
-Albert Manero, a guest at Penguincon 2015, a combination science fiction and technology conference, has released open source plans for myo-electrics—systems that use sensors to send signals to and from a user's remaining musculature.
-As an alternative, the Arduino Prosthesis is an external Brain Control Interface (BCI) that allows uses to communicate with prosthetics using an EEG worn as a headset or headband.
-In addition, for over five years, Gershon Dublon & Joseph A. Paradiso of the MIT Media Lab have been developing Tongueduino, a grid of electrodes attached to the tongue that provides spatial and directional data to the blind.
+Gershon Dublon and Joseph A. Paradiso of the MIT Media Lab developed Tongueduino, a grid of electrodes attached to the tongue that provides spatial and directional data to the blind.
+Tongueduino, runs through an Arduino controller, and connects to one of several environmental sensors.
+Each sensor might register electromagnetic fields, visual data, sound, ambient movement — anything that can be converted into an electronic signal.

 Bruce Byfield is a freelance journalist specializing in free and open source software, and is author of Designing with LibreOffice.
 Bruce has been a contributing editor at Linux.com and Maximum Linux, and has been published many times in well-known publications, including Datamation, Linux Journal, LinuxPlanet, The Linux Developer Network, Slashdot, and LWN, among others.
 Bruce can be reached at email@example.com.